Eliel Peretz

 Eliel Peretz (אליאל פרץ; born 18 November 1996) is an Israeli professional footballer who plays as an attacking midfielder for Israeli Premier League club Hapoel Be'er Sheva and the Israel national team.

 Early life

-Peretz was born in Bat Yam, Israel, to a Sephardic Jewish family.
+Peretz was born in Bat Yam, Israel, to an Israeli family of both Sephardi Jewish and Mizrahi Jewish descent.

+He also holds a Portuguese passport, on account of his Sephardi Jewish ancestors, which eases the move to certain European football leagues.

 Club career

 On 19 June 2020, Peretz signed a two-year contract with Austrian club, Wolfsberger AC.

 International career

 Peretz made his debut for the Israel national team on 8 June 2024 in a 0–3 friendly loss against Hungary at the Nagyerdei Stadion.
 He substituted Gadi Kinda at half-time.